andle23/Temperature-Controlled-Fan-PlatformIO/README.md

 - **LCD pins** → `RS=6, E=7, D4=8, D5=10, D6=11, D7=12`
 - All grounds (Arduino, L293D, power module) **must be common**

-> 📝 *Wiring colors in schematic are for clarity only and don’t need to match your physical wires.*
+> 📝 *Wiring colors in the schematic are for clarity only and don’t need to match your physical wires.*

 ---